-- Summer Students: Since our summer programs are all less than 90 days, a student visa is NOT required for U.S. Citizens.
+- Summer Students: Since our summer programs are 89 days or less, a student visa is NOT required for U.S. Citizens.

-- Interns: Since our internship programs are all less than 90 days, a student visa is NOT required for U.S. Citizens.
+- Interns: Since our internship programs are 89 days or less, a student visa is NOT required for U.S. Citizens.

-If your Barcelona SAE program requires a student visa, we recommend starting the process as soon as possible as it can quite lengthy and we have absolutely no control over the processing time.
+If your Barcelona SAE program requires a student visa, we recommend starting the process ASAP as it can be quite lengthy.
+Please note that Barcelona SAE has absolutely no control over your visa processing time.
 However, visa applications will not be accepted by the Spanish Consulate more than 90 days in advance, nor will they be accepted less than 14 days before departure – so please keep this in mind when booking your appointment.
 If you cannot get an appointment within the desired timeframe, it’s important to keep calling in hopes of there being a cancellation.
 Unfortunately, Barcelona SAE has absolutely no control over or involvement whatsoever in booking visa appointments.